Lean-Delivery-AG/aemninja_rubygem/README.md

 ## Getting Started

-1. Install AEMNinja at the command prompt if you haven't yet:
+1. Install AEMNinja at the command prompt:

         $ gem install aemninja

-2. At the command prompt, create a new AEM application:
+1. At the command prompt, create a new AEM application:

         $ aemninja new myapp
 where "myapp" is the application name.

-3. Change directory to `myapp` and start the web server:
+1. Copy your AEM Binary and License file into myapp/vendor/aem

+        $ cp aem-author-p4502.jar myapp/vendor/aem

+## Starting the AEM Server
+Change into the application directory.

         $ cd myapp

+### Author only

+        $ aemninja author

+### Publish only

+        $ aemninja publish

+### Author & Publish

-        $ aemninja server
+        $ aemninja all

-   Run with `--help` or `-h` for options.